benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Container/Cover:** Insert the whole block of a single container on the page.

-- **Dynamic Columns:** Creating column on the editor is never been easier before, insert dynamic columns to insert unlimited columns with advanced options.
+- **Dynamic Columns:** Creating columns on the editor is never been easier before, insert dynamic columns to insert unlimited columns with advanced options.

-- **Slider:** We present you the most advanced and awesome Slider.
+- **Slider:** We present you with the most advanced and awesome Slider.
 Insert slider with advanced options and add any elements within the slide like text, image, button, video and all gutentor elements.

 - **Accordion:** Accordion Module lets you design Accordion ( Collapse ) Items and pin any Gutentor Elements on Accordion Body.
 Accordion Panel ( Heading ) is created with Texts and Icons with various design options.
 Create beautiful FAQ, Accordion, and collapsible items using Accordion Module.